Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 Other uses for the Blake Snyder beat sheet

-If you really want a clear canvas to paint your story on, you can write as much of your idea as possible and then use the beat sheet to help you only when you get stuck.
+If you want a clear canvas to paint your story on, you can write as much of your idea as possible and then use the beat sheet to help you only when you get stuck.

 You can also plug your favorite movies into the Save the Cat!
 Beat sheet formula to see how they solve their storytelling problems.